 She enjoys going to the cinema to watch films, but finds it frustrating that she needs to choose from the few dates and times when subtitles are shown.
 As a consequence, she sometimes goes to the cinema when her friends want to go and has to cope without subtitles.
 She has heard of a new app that shows subtitles on her mobile phone during the film.
 Hopefully, the cinema will get the necessary equipment soon.
 Even better would be glasses showing subtitles, because reading subtitles on a smartphone while watching a film is very uncomfortable.

 Even with her hearing aids, Susan can’t hear very quiet and higher frequency sounds, so she sometimes misses the sounds of nature like birds singing and the rustle of the wind in the leaves.
 She finds it very difficult to hear in noisy restaurants and pubs, and therefore tends to avoid such situations; her hearing aids amplify the background noise so much she has to turn the gain down and so cannot hear a person who wants to talk to her.

 She finds places where really very loud music is playing easier to cope with, since nobody can hear well in those places, so everyone has to try and lip-read and use touch to get other people’s attention.

 At work, Susan uses a text relay service for making business phone calls, although she prefers to text or e-mail using her mobile phone.
-When face to face with people at work in a quiet place she can understand the conversation quit well.
-She usually relies on her hearing aids and lip-reading, but she sometimes tries using speech recognition on her mobile phone to help understand what people are saying to her.
+When face to face with people at work in a quiet place she can understand the conversation quite well.
+She usually relies on her hearing aids and lip reading, but she sometimes tries using speech recognition on her mobile phone to help understand what people are saying to her.